Zoujiejie/E-commerce-App/README.md

 ```

 ## Associations
-* `Product` belongs to `Category`, and `Category` has many `Product` models, as a category can have multiple products, but a product can only belong to one category.
+- `Product` belongs to `Category`, as a category can have multiple products but a product can only belong to one category
+- `Category` has many Product models

-* `Product` belongs to many `Tag` models, and `Tag` belongs to many `Product` models.
-Allow products to have multiple tags and tags to have many products by using the `ProductTag` through model.
+- `Product` belongs to many `Tag` models.
+Using the `ProductTag` through model, allow products to have multiple tags and tags to have many products
+- `Tag` belongs to many `Product` models